Students with disabilities

 - Providing appropriate support to prospective students with disabilities, in the application and enrolment processes.

-The Disability Services Office (Student Services) is responsible for coordinating support for students with disabilities.
+The Disability support is responsible for coordinating support for students with disabilities.
 From July 2007, all students registered as having a disability will receive a personalised academic plan, which details all the reasonable adjustments required to accommodate the student's needs.

 Specific services that are available through the Disability Services Office include: